Before you start. You need a verified sending domain.

 {{{firstName}}} anywhere in the email body or subject line.
 If no name is available, add a fallback: {{{firstName | there}}} renders as “Hi there” when the field is empty.

-4. Test the flow
+4. Test the Flow

 The full flow.
 Once individual emails look right, open the flow and click Test automation.
-Enter a test email address and fill in the trigger payload fields — these are the values Brew uses to personalize the emails during the test run.
+Enter a test email address and fill in the trigger payload fields.
+These are the values Brew uses to personalize the emails during the test run.
 Click Fire test.
 Brew runs through the entire flow exactly as a real event would, sending all emails to the test address only.
 Real contacts on the trigger payload are never hit on test runs.

 Recent test runs appear at the bottom of the modal so you can confirm the flow fired correctly.